ionStici/frontend/3-js/how-js-works/scope.md

 1. **The Global Scope** is for top-level code.
 For variables that are declared outside of any function or block.
 These variables will be accessible everywhere in our program, in all functions and all blocks.

-2. **Function Scope:** Every function create a scope, also called _local scope_.
+2. **Function Scope:** Every function creates a scope, also called _local scope_.
 Variables declared inside a function scope, are only accessible inside that function and from other inner functions, but not outside of it.

 3. **Block Scope:** _(starting with ES6)_ With block we mean everything that is between curly braces.
 This works just like function scopes.
 The difference is that block scopes only apply to variables declared with `let` or `const`. `var` variables are scoped to the parent scope in case of block scopes.
 All functions are also block scoped, but only in strict mode.